 Myra Reserve Shiraz (Red)

 Owned by Ajay Shetty, Myra Vineyards has its headquarters in Bangalore.
 Though the brand has just entered the wine market in 2011, it has created some of the best wines at pocket-friendly rates in such a short span of time.
 It is giving tough competition to big players in the Indian market like Sula.
 Myra Reserve Shiraz is an elegant wine with an oaked, fruity and spicy flavour that appeals to the Indian palate a lot.
 It has been seen that most red wine drinkers in India settle for the Merlot.
 Obviously, the flavour of grapes differs as per the area from which they are coming.
 It is also generous on the fruits and which most Indian drinkers like.

 KRSMA Sangiovese (Red)

 The founders of KRSMA estates, Krishna Prasad and wife Uma have always tried new things.
 At first, they established a pharmaceutical company and later went on to get their names in the Guinness World Record for running marathons in 2010 in all 7 continents.
 After this, they decided to set up a winery in Hampi Hills.
 KRSMA Sangiovese is the fruity red wine that is made with nuts and spices and is one of the best creations of the company.
 But the only drawback is that it is available in Karnataka.
-The fact that Krishna has been making wince since the age of 17 years is amazing and the hard working duo has worked great in creating this one.
+The fact that Krishna has been making wince since the age of 17 years is amazing and the hard-working duo has worked great creating this red one.